alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 I recommend looking at Beeminder not as a tool to effectively guilt yourself into writing, but as a <em>reminder of what writing is worth to you</em>.
 You value consistently writing at $X. You know that every time you skip writing for a day or a week, there is a Y% chance that you might lose the habit.
 Multiply those two together and you get your ideal maximum Beeminder pledge.

-{% include image.html src="/wp-content/uploads/pledge-escalation.png" alt="" caption="$0 pledges are another fancy premium Beeminder feature.
+{% include image.html src="{{ site.baseurl }}/wp-content/uploads/pledge-escalation.png" alt="" caption="$0 pledges are another fancy premium Beeminder feature.
 It's only $0 once though.
 Every time I derail, it goes up to the next highest pledge level.
 It takes a full week to lower your pledge by one level, so bee careful." %}

 It's entirely rational to choose to derail on Beeminder if you value something else more than you value writing just then Here Beeminder is helping you make this trade-off explicit.
 You may know that not writing tonight costs you $Z of estimated future utility (this doesn't necessarily mean future earnings; it could also represent the how much writing is worth to you as an entertainment), but without Beeminder you wouldn't be facing it head on.
 When you can directly compare the utility of two ways to spend your time, you can make better decisions and trade-offs.